Explore Somerset by bike

 Traffic-free for most of the route, the Strawberry Line is a level path ideal for a day out by bike.
 Along the way, you’ll pass cider apple orchards, woods, fields and valleys.
 The route runs for 9 miles from Yatton station to Cheddar.

 Get direct links by train to Bristol, Taunton and beyond.
-On Platform 1, you'll find the Strawberry Line Cafe and our cycle hire.
+On Platform 1, you'll find our cycle hire and the Strawberry Line Cafe.
 You can park in the car park for £3.20 a day.

 The Strawberry Line crosses open countryside, farmland, valleys, woods and orchards.
 You can also find facilities in village centres.
 Yatton, Congresbury, Winscombe and Cheddar are a short cycle from the Strawberry Line, and you pass through Axbridge.

 Cross over the River Yeo, pass fishing lakes and visit Cheddar Reservoir.
-All great places for a picnic or to view life and nature on the water.
+All great places to take a break from your bike ride for a picnic or to view life and nature on the water.